aws-samples/aws-modernization-with-circleci/content/060_module_2/64_automate_deploy.md

 weight: 14
 ---

-Now let's configure and automate our Elasttic Beanstalk deployment by leveraging the `awsebcli` tool and implenting it as a script in our CircleCI configuration:
+Now let's configure and automate our Elasttic Beanstalk deployment by leveraging the `awsebcli` tool and implementing it as a script in our CircleCI configuration:

 ## Step 1 &mdash; Configure `config.yaml`